Best Cleaning Tools for Home

 Rubber Gloves

-Chemical-resistant gloves protect hands from cleaning products and hot water while providing grip for scrubbing tasks.
+Nitrile gloves protect your hands from cleaning products and hot water while giving you the grip every scrubbing task needs.

 • Quality rubber gloves balance protection, dexterity, and durability.
 Nitrile gloves resist chemicals better than latex and avoid latex allergy concerns affecting 8-12% of healthcare workers according to WorkSafeBC data.
 Thickness matters: 15-mil gloves provide heavy-duty protection for harsh chemicals and hot water, while 8-mil gloves offer better dexterity for detailed work.
 Lined gloves with cotton or fleece interiors absorb perspiration during extended wear, preventing the skin maceration that occurs in unlined gloves after 20-30 minutes.